U.S. military bill features up to $10 billion to boost Taiwan

-The U.S. Congress is expected to start voting as soon as Wednesday on a massive military policy bill including authorization of up to $10 billion in security assistance.
+The U.S. Congress is expected to start voting as soon as Wednesday on a massive military policy bill including authorization of up to $10 billion in security assistance and fast-tracked weapons procurement for Taiwan.

-It also fast-tracked weapons procurement for Taiwan, as China exerts pressure on the democratically governed island.

 The Senate and House Armed Services committees unveiled the NDAA late on Tuesday.
 The $858 billion military policy bill is expected to pass Congress and be signed into law this month.